Mephiles/torntools_extension/README.md

   - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/torn-tools/)

 Features:
+  - Torn Market
+  - Achievements
+  - Trade calculator
+  - City items
+  - Mission reward values
+  - Racing upgrade values
+  - Friendly Fire
+  - Actual networth
+  - Target list

-  - Access Torn market from anywhere ( check prices of items from the small extension window at top-right )
+**Market**: check prices of items from the small extension window at top-right
-  - Keep track of your Achievements at the left-side menu bar in Torn
+**Achievements**: keep track of your Achievements at the left-side menu bar in Torn
-  - Auto-calculate the worth of Items when trading with someone
+**Trade Calculator**: auto-calculate the worth of Items when trading with someone
-  - Show the total value of items in city map view
+**City**: show items in city & the total value of the items
-  - Show mission reward values ($/credit)
+**Mission Reward Values**: show mission reward values (most important: $/credit)
-  - Show racing upgrade values
+**Racing upgrade values**: show the exact values of racing upgrades to find the best upgrade
-  - Get a warning when you are on an ally faction player's profile (don't attack them please) (you have to add allies manually in settings)
+**Friendly Fire**: get a warning when you are on an ally faction player's profile (you have to add allies manually in settings)
+**Actual Networth**: show actual current networth under the normal networth on home page
+**Target list**: *Coming soon* (created based on attack history)

+**API requests**:
+  - 3 requests on install
+  - 3/4 requests periodically
+  - 1 request per search in Market tab

 Don't like something?
 Turn it off in the settings and use the features you do like.

 Any bugs?
 Ideas?
 Suggestions?
 Let me know!